agrisfao/recommender/README.md

 The Recommender System is a piece of software - entirely based on JAVA - that computes meaningful combinations between the some datasets federated by [SemaGrow](http://www.semagrow.eu/), and generates a new triplestore: the “Recommender Database”.
-The Recommender System was developed by FAO of the UN, with the support of the University of Alcalà.
-It was funded by [SemaGrow](http://www.semagrow.eu/) FP7 EU Project.
+The Recommender System was funded by [SemaGrow](http://www.semagrow.eu/) FP7 EU Project.

 It computes meaningful combinations between two or more datasets federated by SemaGrow: the computation of combinations is based on the matching of AGROVOC URIs between datasets.